molgenis/molgenis/README.md

 open terminal and start mysql client (command differs in Windows, Linux, Mac):

     /usr/local/mysql/bin/mysql -u root

+Note, if not running you can start the MySQL server from the System Preferences

 in mysql client create database and permissions via command: